 Communications should contain new and important information that would be of interest to readers of the Journal, making urgent publication is desirable.
 An explanatory statement is required for urgent publication.
 In general, a Communication should not exceed 2 printed pages.
 Please indicate in the cover letter the reason why the manuscript should be treated as a Communication.

-Regular Reviews: Full length and Mini Reviews, Describing the research results of the author.
+Regular Reviews: Full length and Mini-Reviews, Describing the research results of the author.
 Invited Reviews: Reviews are submitted by invitation from the editorial board and encompass recent important scientific discoveries.

 Manuscripts should be prepared double-spaced in Microsoft Word, with lines and pages numbered consecutively, using Times New Roman font at 12 points.
-New users must register before submission of new manuscript.
-After registration, users would be able to submit new manuscript and track the progress of the submitted manuscript.
+New users must register before the submission of the new manuscript.
+After registration, users would be able to submit a new manuscript and track the progress of the submitted manuscript.
 If you have already created user id, you are not required to register again, log on using your existing email address and password.
 Postal submission will only be accepted in electronic format.
 Submissions by fax or by post are not acceptable.

-The title page should start with the journal name (Like Asian Journal of medical Sciences) and type of manuscript (Research, Review Article, Short Communication and Note, etc.), this should be followed by the appropriate section for the manuscript.
+The title page should start with the journal name (Like the Asian Journal of Medical Sciences) and type of manuscript (Research, Review Article, Short Communication, and Note, etc.), this should be followed by the appropriate section for the manuscript.
 The title, name(s) of the author(s) and affiliations and mailing address, an asterisk (*) should be added to the right of the corresponding author’s name.
 When there are two or more authors and they belong to more than one affiliation, the connection between each author.
 His or her affiliation should be indicated by superscripts 1, 2, 3 … placed after each author’s name and before each affiliation.

 The abstract consists not more than 250 words in one paragraph and containing the main findings and conclusions.